kell1426/Trail-Monitor-Firmware/README.md

 - Debug 3 used in earlier versions of code.
 No longer does anything
 - Debug 4 used in earlier versions of code.
 No longer does anything
 - Debug 5 prints out the acceleromter data used in the harshess algorithm to the "IMUData.txt" file as well as speed data to the "Speeddata.txt" file

+## Suspension Factor
+Used for adjusting the roughness RMS calculation to the suspension in the vehicle.
+A higher suspension factor will result in higher roughness readings.

+## Speed Factor
+Not yet implemented, would take the device's current speed into account in the roughness algorithm.